-Finally, there are chapters of reference material covering the command lines for key code elements, and a significant number of preference settings that can control the behavior of those code elements.
+To complete the part, there are chapters of reference material covering the command lines for key code elements, and a significant number of preference settings that can control the behavior of those code elements.

 But first, we need a clear understanding and nomenclature, covered in the first chapter.